arda-guler/orbitSim3D/docs/MANUAL_SCENARIOS.md

 - Lines starting in S are for surface points,
 - Lines starting in C are for barycenters,
 - Lines starting in R are for radiation pressure effects,
-- Lines starting in A are for atmospheric drag effects.
+- Lines starting in A are for atmospheric drag effects,
+- Lines starting in P are for proximity zones.

 Although exporting scenarios through OS3D is usually convenient, sometimes, you might want to make quick little changes to a scenario or engineer all the little details of your digital universe; for which you might want to modify scenario files by hand.
 For this, the necessary information is given below.